rviannaoliveira/rviannaoliveira/README.md

 👨‍💻 I'm a Software Engineer navigating in the mobile world.
 Nowadays I prefer to work remotely

-🎮 I love playing sports and playing video games and 5D&D🎲
+🎮 I love to play sports, video games and 5D&D🎲

 🌎 I like to do my personal projects so I can contribute to the people in some way